Learning Mixed-Integer Convex Optimization Strategies for Robot Planning and Control: Introduction

 \subsection{Statement of Contributions}

-To leverage offline data to accelerate online solutions, in this paper we build upon the machine learning optimizer (\mlopt{}), recently introduced in~\cite{Bertsimas2019,Bertsimas2019a}.
-In detail, the \mlopt{} framework consists of offline and online phases that are notionally represented in Figure~\ref{fig:free-flyer_table}.
-In the offline phase we collect data by solving a given control problem for several values of the key parameters (initial state, obstacles, object locations), obtaining the optimal solutions.
-Given each optimal solution, we save the {\em strategy}, \ie, the value of its integer components.
-We then select only the unique strategies that appeared and we assign them a label.
+To leverage offline data to accelerate online solutions, in this paper we introduce Combinatorial Offline, Convex Online (\coco{}), an approach that builds upon the machine learning optimizer (\mlopt{}), recently introduced in~\cite{BertsimasStellato2019,BertsimasStellato2020}.
+In detail, both \mlopt{} and \coco{} consist of offline and online phases that are notionally represented in Figure~\ref{fig:free-flyer_table}.
+In the offline phase we collect data by solving a given control problem for several values of the key parameters (\eg{}, initial state, obstacles, object locations), obtaining the optimal solutions.
+Given each solution, \mlopt{} saves the optimal integer assignment, which we term an {\em integer} strategy, while \coco{} saves the optimal {\em logical} strategy, both of which we define later.
 After the dataset generation we train a neural network which classifies the best strategy to apply given new problem parameters.
-Given a parameter and its optimal strategy, the resulting optimization problem is a continuous convex optimization problem that can be efficiently solved.
-Online, \mlopt{} consists of a forward neural network strategy prediction and a convex optimization which can be carried out very efficiently~\cite{BoydVandenberghe2004}.
-However, \mlopt{} na\"{i}vely applied to robotics problems can not in general provide reliable time solve times, since the number of unique strategies can be too large to obtain high accuracy multiclass classification.
+Online, the approach consists of a forward neural network strategy prediction from a set of problem parameters, followed by a convex optimization which can be carried out very efficiently~\cite{BoydVandenberghe2004}.
+However, \mlopt{} na\"{i}vely applied to robotics problems cannot in general provide reliable time solve times, since the number of unique integer strategies can be too large to obtain high-accuracy multiclass classification.